scottsimply/T1_Thermal_Testing/README.md

 For each configuration I ran:

 * Cinebench R23 for 10 minutes, just to get some heat in the loop.
-* The same Cyperpunk 2077 save file, with a mix of high and ultra settings, and ray tracing enabled, for 15 minutes.
+* The same Cyberpunk 2077 save file, with a mix of high and ultra settings, and ray tracing enabled, for 15 minutes.
 I focus on these results for the conclusions.
 * OCCT Power test, which loads 100% of the power limit for both CPU and GPU, for 15 minutes.
 Keep in mind this is an unrealistic test, practically no real workload will ever run under these conditions, this is a worst case scenario.

 # Results: